mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/recording.md

 To record a conversation you can use the `record` action in an NCCO.
 The recording will behave differently depending on how you configure the action.
 For more information on how to configure a recording, see the [record NCCO reference](/voice/voice-api/ncco-reference#record)

-Once the `record` action ends, Vonage will send a webhook to the `event_url` that you specified when configuring the `record` action.
+Once the `record` action ends, Vonage will send a webhook to the `eventUrl` that you specified when configuring the `record` action.
 This webhook contains a URL where the recording file can be downloaded from.
 You will need to authenticate with a JWT signed by the same application key that created the recording in order to download the recording file.

+Call transcription is available in [Developer Preview](/product-lifecycle/dev-preview).
+Vonage will send a webhook to an `eventUrl` once the transcription is complete.
+This webhook contains a URL where the transcription can be accessed.
+Similarly to the recording you will need to authenticate.

 > NOTE: After your recording is complete, it is stored by Vonage for 30 days before being automatically deleted